kuhaha/ksuwiki8/README.en.txt

 (2004-08-28)
 ----------------------------------------------
 NAME
+    KsuWiki - a multi-site extension of PukiWiki 1.5.4 For details, Please read README.en.KsuWiki.txt

     PukiWiki - PHP scripts for Web pages which can be edited by anyone, at any time, from anywhere.